dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 Uh-Oh: CMake is using the default compiler `/bin/cc`.
 This is not going to work.

-But conan knew how to cross-compile `sqlite3` for Android!
-Can't we tell conan to build chucknorris too?
+But Conan knew how to cross-compile `sqlite3` for Android!
+Can't we tell Conan to build chucknorris too?

 ## Creating a recipe for chucknorris